 England

-Cattle herds in the High Risk Area (HRA) are subject to six-monthly surveillance testing by default, unless they satisfy certain conditions to remain on annual surveillance testing (so called ‘earned recognition’).
+In England, cattle herds in the High Risk Area (HRA) are subject to six-monthly surveillance testing by default, unless they satisfy certain conditions to remain on annual surveillance testing (so called ‘earned recognition’).
 Read the guidance on six-monthly testing in the HRA to find out more.

 In the Edge Area, cattle herds in higher incidence parts are routinely tested every six-months.
 Herds in lower incidence parts are tested annually, supplemented by radial testing around TB breakdowns with lesion and/or culture positive animals.